Devansh-611/stic-site/README.md

-its stic tecnical club dummy project ,made using basic html and css
+its stic technical club dummy project ,made using basic html and css